Victor Prévost: Murder of Alexandre Lenoble

-Alexandre Lenoble was a 38-year-old jewelry broker who had just recently established his own business.
+Alexandre Lenoble was a 38-year-old jewellery broker who had just recently established his own business.
 He left behind a widow and two children, aged 11 and 6.
 The butcher knife used by Prévost to dismember the victim is kept at the Musée de la préfecture de police in Paris.

 Murder of Adèle Blondin

 Prévost also had a mistress named Adèle Blondin.
 She had been for some time the governess of a rich old man who, to thank her, had left her a sum of 30,000 francs.
 Blondin sometimes helped her impoverished sister but, being economical, she lived on a monthly income of 1,500 francs from its capital placed in state annuity.
 Blondin bought a business and began earning a few thousand francs worth of money.
-Being suspicious, she usually hid her values, money and main jewelry.
-On Sunday, February 27, 1876, she went to lunch at Prévost's house, who at the time lived at 22 Rue de l'Évangile, in front of the police station where he worked.
+Being suspicious, she usually hid her values, money and main jewellery.
+On Sunday, 27 February 1876, she went to lunch at Prévost's house, who at the time lived at 22 Rue de l'Évangile, in front of the police station where he worked.
 Her landlady saw her leaving, adorned with her jewels and wrapped with a Scottish shawl.